Russia withdraws from MH17 talks with Netherlands and Australia | Law-Order

 Russia withdraws from MH17 talks with Netherlands and Australia

-Russia's foreign ministry said on Thursday it was withdrawing from talks with the Netherlands and Australia over the downing of Malaysia Airlines Flight 17, accusing both countries of not wanting to establish what really happened.
+The Dutch government urged Russia to return to the negotiating table after Moscow said on Thursday it was withdrawing from talks on liability for the downing of flight Malaysia Airlines in 2014.
+Russia's foreign ministry said it was abandoning the discussions with the Netherlands and Australia, saying they were not genuinely interested in establishing the truth about what happened and had launched legal proceedings against it.

 MH17 was flying from Amsterdam to Kuala Lumpur when it was shot down by a missile fired from territory held by pro-Russian rebels during fighting in eastern Ukraine, international investigators say.
-All 298 people on board were killed.
+All 298 people on board were killed, two-thirds of them Dutch nationals.
 After years of collecting evidence, a Dutch-led international Joint Investigation team (JIT) last year said the missile launcher used to hit the civilian airplane came from a Russian army base just across the border.

-The Russian foreign ministry said its decision to withdraw from consultations with the Netherlands and Australia came in response to a Dutch government suit filed against Moscow at the European Court of Human Rights in July this year.
-"Such unfriendly actions by the Netherlands make it meaningless to continue our participation in tripartite talks," the ministry said in a statement, calling the Dutch-led investigations into the downing "biased, superficial and politicised".
+The Netherlands holds Russia responsible and has started legal proceedings at the European Court of Human Rights.
+It is prosecuting four individuals - three Russians and a Ukrainian -for shooting down the aircraft and killing everyone on board.
+DUTCH DISAPPOINTMENT

+"It is a disappointment and also a surprise," Dutch Foreign Minister Stef Blok said in response to Moscow's decision.
+"It must especially be a disappointment for the relatives to hear that this venue towards truth and justice for now has been blocked."

+"I cannot exclude any actions (against Russia) for now, but first and foremost is my invitation to the Russians to come back to the negotiating table," Blok said.
+The Russian foreign ministry called the Dutch-led investigation into the crash "biased, superficial and politicised".

 "Australia and the Netherlands did not seek to understand what really happened in the summer of 2014, but instead were aiming to get Russia to admit guilt and receive compensation for the victims' relatives," the ministry added.
-Dutch Prime Minister Mark Rutte said he was surprised by Russia's unilateral decision to stop negotiations on its liability for the downing of flight MH17, as well as by the timing.

-"This is painful for the next of kin," he told Dutch media in Brussels.
-Rutte said the Netherlands would continue negotiations with Australia to "accommodate the 298 victims and their relatives".

-In separate comments, Dutch Foreign Minister Stef Blok said the Netherlands "greatly regrets" the Russian decision to quit the talks.
+The JIT also includes Australia, Belgium and Malaysia, which lost citizens in the disaster, as well as Ukraine.

 ALSO READ